noahehall/theBookOfNoah/0current/aws/0dbs.md

   - endpoint for api/cli: `rds-preview.us-east-2.amazonaws.com`

 - modules: i.e. postgres extensions

   - see modules available for your current version after logging into psql `SHOW rds.extensions;`

+- read-replica considerations
+  - support read-only SQL queries
+  - requires automatic backups
+  - only support asyncrhonous replication
+  - can be promoted to standalone independent instances
+    - to implement sharding to address scalability
+  - add the multi-availability option for automatic replication to another AZ
+    - cross region replication can be enabled but it costs more

 ### worfklows